The Great Antwerp Student Survey

 Warm meeting place

 Those who know us well know: for us, it’s not just about results.
-That’s why we’ve launched a call to develop a program for a warm meeting place for students in TAKEOFF hall: a safer space, an extension of your home or dorm.
+That’s why we’ve launched CABIN, a warm meeting place for students, a safer space, an extension of your home or dorm.
 We aim to create a warm environment where social interaction, preventive self-care as part of a healthy lifestyle, studying, and sharing ideas are central.

 The Great Antwerp Student Survey is supervised by Debbie.